LC-burigo/Instagram_Database_clone/README.md

       --------|-------------|
       Aniya_Hackett|257|

+      :pushpin:**OBS:** I add one more like from this user, to make her have 257 likes

   10. Select the users who comment the most

       username| total|
       --------|-------------|
       Aniya_Hackett|258|

+      :pushpin:**OBS:** I add two more comments from this user, to make her have 258 comments
 3) **What you have to download**

 MySQL Workbench |